nest/nest-simulator/pynest/README.md

     $(prefix)/lib{,64}/pythonX.Y/site-packages/nest

+To force to usage of Python3 pass

+    -Dwith-python3=ON

+as an argument to `cmake`.

 To make the PyNEST module available to the Python interpreter, add the PyNEST installation path (without the final '/nest') to the PYTHONPATH environment variable.